ribeena/StardewValleyMods/Dynamic Naked/docs/author-guide/bodies.md

 have pants or shirts equipped.
 The player can change the option of whether these show when swimming/bathing ingame in the tailoring menu.

-As such these overlays could be NSFW using the [extended skin colors](color-palette.md), they could be censor squares/items or they might just be swimming outfits or underwear.
+As such these overlays could be NSFW using the [extended skin colors](color-palette.md), or using [greys/magentas for shirt/pant](trinkets.md#recoloring-notes), they could be censor squares/items or they might just be swimming outfits or underwear.
 There are two versions, one for the upper body and one for the lower body which shown when shirt or pants aren't present.